NucleaPeon/qt5menugen/README.md

 **SLOTS**

+QActions will call a slot on the ``triggered()`` event.
 Slots are handled by writing out the method name including parens as a string in the json file, then expecting that method to be on the object that contains the toolbar/menus.

 Toolbars and Menus are supported on ``QWidget``'s and ``QMainWindow``'s.

-Essentially ``"slot": "close()"`` calls the mainwindow's close() slot (it already exists) and so this handles icon/shortcut/QAction/QMenu and if desired, a QToolBar item (QAction or QMacToolBarItem).
+Essentially ``"slot": "close()"`` calls the mainwindow's close() slot (it already exists) and so this handles icon/shortcut/QAction/QMenu and if desired, a ``QToolBar`` item (``QAction`` or ``QMacToolBarItem``).

 **SHORTCUTS**

 Shortcuts can either be a string of Key names and ``+`` to append them.
-Example: ``Ctrl+P`` for a print shortcut, but recommended to use "QKeySequence::Print" instead because it better covers multi-platform support.
+Example: ``Ctrl+P`` for a print shortcut, but recommended to use "QKeySequence::Print" instead because it is more readable.
+OS X Command shortcuts are already transposed; Ctrl+P = Command+P so there's no need to print out the native name of mac particulars.

 QtMenuGen supports utilizing ``StandardKey`` enum shortcuts. for better multiplatform handling and is recommended to use these first.
 See the QKeySequence Qt documentation for a list, or check qt5menugen.cpp for the
 QMap we use to handle enum key loookup.

-<b>The ``StandardKey`` enum hasn't changed between Qt5.3.2 and Qt5.15.
-Since Qt6 is being developed, we can restrict compatibility to just the Qt5.x series.</b>

 ### Oxygen Icon Licensing